ccelikanil/ShellGen/README.md

-# ShellGen

-# Reverse Shell Generator
+# ShellGen - Reverse Shell Generator

-This script can be used to generate reverse shells by simply entering LHOST and LPORt in following formats:
+This script can be used to generate reverse shells by simply entering LHOST and LPORT in following formats:
     - Bash
+    - Python / Python3
+    - PHP
+    - Perl
+    - Ruby
+    - Netcat
+    - Java
+    - Telnet
+    - Gawk